grill2010/DroidJoy_Server/README.md

 ===================

 <p>With the DroidJoy Server you can fully emulate up to 4 physically attached gamepads.</br>
-You can decide if you want to emulate a DInput or a XInput device.</p>
+You can decide if you want to emulate a DInput or a XInput device.</br>
+For further information, please have a look at the [Wiki page](https://github.com/grill2010/DroidJoy_Server/wiki).</p>

 > **Note:**
 > - In order to control the DroidJoy Server you have to download the DroidJoy [full](https://play.google.com/store/apps/details?id=com.grill.droidjoy) or [lite](https://play.google.com/store/apps/details?id=com.grill.droidjoy_demo) version.